 The Professional Engineers and Geoscientists Newfoundland and Labrador (PEGNL) — formerly the Association of Professional Engineers and Geoscientists of Newfoundland (APEGN) — is an organization whose mandate is regulating these professions in the public interest, as promulgated in the Engineers & Geoscientists Act 2008 of Newfoundland and Labrador.
-PEGNL has about 4,000 members and is accountable to the public through the provincial Department of Government Services and Lands.
+PEGNL has approximately 5,000 members and is accountable to the public through the provincial Department of Service NL.

-Almost 200 members volunteer in support of PEGNL activities by working on committees and boards, and seven permanent staff members work for the organization.
+Almost 200 members volunteer in support of PEGNL activities by working on committees and boards, and nine permanent staff members work for the organization.

 Mission, Vision, and Values

-Mission Professional Engineers and Geoscientists Newfoundland and Labrador (PEGNL) exists for the protection of the public interest with regard to the practice of engineering and geoscience in accordance with the Engineers and Geoscientists Act, 2008 (the Act) but not limited to the Act, at a cost that demonstrates good stewardship of membership resources.
+Mission: Professional Engineers and Geoscientists Newfoundland and Labrador (PEGNL) exists for the protection of the public interest with regard to the practices of engineering and geoscience in a manner worth the resources expended.

 - Honesty- truthful, of moral character, virtuous, straightforward, sincere